 |02.25pm - 02.45pm||

-The Economics & Business Case for Manufacturing Sustainably
+The Business and Sustainability Case for Digitalisation

 This keynote shifts the conversation toward the business rationale of sustainability measures and how Industry 4.0 technologies contribute to the triple bottom line for organisations (economic, social and environmental).
 This keynote will include a case reference from an end-user organisation that explains how technology and digitalization fits into their future vision for next level sustainability.

 Peter Terwiesch, President – Industrial Automation, ABB, Switzerland

 The Journey to Transformation – Stories of Opportunities, Challenges & Lessons from the Front Lines